 Neither whip speaker should add new arguments to their team's cases.
 This is true regardless of whether the whip speaker is in Government or Opposition.
 In this case, new arguments refer to any material which changes the direction of the case from the extension speech, entirely new reasons to do things, claims that new things will happen, or claims of new moral truths.
-More detailed examples of what constitute new arguments are provided in section 2.8, under "Member Speeches".
+More detailed examples of what constitute new arguments are provided in Section 2.11 on extensions and member speeches.